ellaism/ellaism.org/_pages/home.md

   - image_path: mm-customizable-feature.png
     alt: "Pure Smart Contract Platform"
     title: "Pure Smart Contract Platform"
     excerpt: "Ellaism is a pure smart contract platform.
 No premine.
 No dev fees.
 Its goal is to create a smart contract platform that is both fair and trustworthy.
-Learn more about how Ellaism compares with other Ethereum-like platforms."
+Learn more about how Ellaism compares with other coins."
     url: "/comparison/"
     btn_label: "Learn More"
   - image_path: mm-responsive-feature.png